Businesses involved with the sale of unpackaged food are required to hold a food licence with Council. The following exceptions apply:

 To apply for a food licence for a mobile food business, you are required to complete and submit the form below with the appropriate application fees and a plan drawn to scale of the layout of the premises including fixtures and fittings.

-The following food businesses are required to have food safety programs:
+The following food businesses need food safety programs:

 - Food businesses whose primary activity is on-site catering.